chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

         Once the backup is completed, save the backup Id.
 For example: `20210622065515`.

-    1. Run the below command command to create the `bootstrap.abb` bundle.
+    1. Run the below command to create the `bootstrap.abb` bundle.
 This bundle captures any local credentials or secrets not persisted in the database.

         ```bash
         chef-automate bootstrap bundle create bootstrap.abb